 - Built-in speakers: Yes

-There are no strange transitions from one key to the next, nor does it feel like the weight is only graded in three chunks: bass, midrange, and high.
+There are no strange transitions from one key to the next, nor does it feel like the weight is graded in three chunks: bass, midrange, and high.
 You have to work hard at times in the lower range, just like a real piano, and the highs are light and articulate.

-A built-in speaker system powered by dual 30-watt amps delivers crisp sound and ample volume.
+An improved built-in speaker system powered by dual 30-watt amps delivers crisp sound and ample volume.
 Although not feature-rich, it offers over 50 demos, 303 lesson songs, a 16-track sequencer, and up to 80 minutes of 24-bit audio recording.

 What I like